Placements in Foster Care and Residential Care

 In addition, as indicated above, the social worker should ensure that any other information about the placement that is available for the child is obtained and given to him/her.
 Children must understand house expectations before the placement is made.

 In all cases, the child should be accompanied to the placement by the social worker and helped to settle in.
-Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers (see NYAS, My Things Matter Report).
+Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers.

 Placement Planning and Emergency Placements